levimccormick/FreeQuest/core-rulebooks/referee.md

 Monsters with spell casting ability can use this action.
 The caster must have **line of sight** to the target.
 Refer to the spell definition to resolve its effects.
 Once the spell has been cast, mark off/discard the spell card.
 Spells can be used only once.

 # Traps

+Monsters do not trigger quest traps during their movement.
+They automatically trigger traps placed by players.